 Seamless coordination among agents is critical for maintaining contextual coherence across the reconnaissance, scanning, and exploitation phases, particularly given the limited context window of compact LLMs. xOffense employs the \textit{Information Aggregator} to facilitate efficient communication, consolidating verbose outputs into concise, actionable summaries to optimize token usage and prevent information overload.
 The entire communication pipeline is operationalized in Algorithm~\ref{alg:inter-agent}.

-For example, reconnaissance outputs—such as open ports (e.g., 22, 80, 443), service versions, and system fingerprints—are synthesized into a compact directive for the scanning phase, enabling targeted vulnerability detection with tools like \textit{Nikto} or \textit{sqlmap}.
+For example, reconnaissance outputs, such as open ports (such as 22, 80, and 443), service versions, and system fingerprints, are synthesized into a compact directive for the scanning phase, enabling targeted vulnerability detection with tools like \textit{Nikto} or \textit{sqlmap}.
 Similarly, scanning outputs, such as a SQL injection vulnerability identified by \textit{sqlmap} or a misconfiguration detected by \textit{Nuclei}, are summarized to guide the exploitation phase in prioritizing relevant exploits.

-The \textit{Information Aggregator} maintains a persistent shell state log, tracking access levels (e.g., a low-privileged user account gained via SSH) and system context (e.g., operating system type).
+The \textit{Information Aggregator} maintains a persistent shell state log, tracking access levels, such as a low-privileged user account gained via SSH, and system context, such as operating system type.
 This log ensures continuity across phases, mitigating the risk of context loss and enabling dynamic integration of findings.
 By filtering outputs from preceding phases to focus on critical insights, the mechanism minimizes computational overhead, ensuring efficient operation on a 32B-parameter LLM.
 This streamlined communication fosters a cohesive testing process, addressing the challenge of synthesizing information across multiple stages.